Absolute Easiest Way to Sew Pillow Corners

 The stitching is easy, the result is often a bulky, non-crisp corner when turned right side out.
 Why?
 The bulk of the seam allowance is inverted when turned to the inside.
 Use the following techniques when stitching for guaranteed crisp corners.

 Absolute Easiest Way to Sew Corners: This method will produce a crisp corner and is every bit as easy to sew as the traditional method.
-I’ve demonstrated this technique before as it applies to collars on Sewing With Nancy, Part Two of The Absolute Easiest Way to Sew Series.
-You can also find this technique in my book, The Absolute Easiest Way to Sew, available at Nancy’s Notions.
+Nancy has demonstrated this technique before as it applies to collars on Sewing With Nancy, Part Two of The Absolute Easiest Way to Sew Series.

 - Trim one of the seam allowances at each corner, if using heavy-weight fabric.
 Trim with rotary cutting tools or scissors.